bil/data-python/README.md

 # BIL Data Python API

 This repository contains the public-facing Python API for accessing and analyzing neural data from the [Brain Interfacing Laboratory](https://bil.stanford.edu/).
-THe public deposition is at the [Stanford Digital Repository (SDR)](https://purl.stanford.edu/zz618yg1930).
+The public deposition is at the [Stanford Digital Repository (SDR)](https://purl.stanford.edu/zz618yg1930).

 ## Installation